-In other words, don’t be surprised if the first phase of reopening is aimed at Florida residents, with domestic vacation-goers being targeted second.
-Per executive order that doesn’t expire until July 7, 2020, residents of Louisiana and the New York Tri-State Area (Connecticut, New Jersey, and New York) coming to Florida still must isolate or quarantine for a period of 14 days after arrival.
+It’s also worth noting that there is still an executive order requiring residents of Louisiana and the New York Tri-State Area (Connecticut, New Jersey, and New York) arriving in Florida to isolate or quarantine for a period of 14 days after arrival.

-The complexity of Walt Disney World is a huge variable, and it’ll undoubtedly take the sprawling Florida resort much more time to ramp up operations than it did to wind them down.
+The complexity of Walt Disney World is another huge variable, and it’ll undoubtedly take the sprawling Florida resort much more time to ramp up operations than it did to wind them down.
 There are literally dozens of hotels, hundreds of restaurants, and myriad other components–in addition to the four theme parks.
 This machine will require a slow restart that’ll take more than a week to initiate.

 It’s also problematic that Disney terminated its College Program, clearing out the housing, and sending those students home.
 The argument could be made that these are moves made to limit liability or cut surplus labor that won’t be necessary when the parks reopen.
 However, the reality is that they’ve cut or furloughed a lot of labor, and it’ll take some time to get that back.

+Demand is another hurdle.
 Over 30 million Americans have now filed for unemployment in the last two months, and millions of employers have closed their businesses and slashed their workforces.
 It’s by far the worst string of layoffs on record, adding up to more than one in six American workers.
 Economists have forecast that the unemployment rate could go as high as 20% in the near-term, and possibly surpass the 25% rate reached during the Great Depression.
 Consumer confidence is likewise plummeting.

 While some of this will bounce back when the economy reopens, some of the damage will be lasting.
 Americans have already expressed an overwhelming reticence to travel on airplanes and be in large venues right now.
 Between that and economic anxiety, a majority of Americans may be unable or unwilling to take a Walt Disney World trip right now.
 That too will likely impact Disney’s reopening plans.